abimunoz/bluevr/readme.md

 # Installation instructions
-To all install dependencies for this project simply run
+To all install dependencies for this project run
 ```
 npm install
 ```